How Do Resumes and CVs Differ All over the World?

-Defining the difference between resume and CV and their peculiarities in different countries is crucial for everyone, especially for those, who are going to apply for a job overseas.
+Defining the difference between resume and CVs and their peculiarities in different countries is crucial for everyone, especially for those, who are going to apply for a job overseas.

 Modern professional CV writers explain that Curriculum Vitae is an application document, which usually includes more than one or two pages and contains detailed information about academic and professional achievements, as well as different awards, publications, participation in different competitions, workshops, or volunteering projects.
 Such a detailed presentation means that you don’t need to tailor your CV to every new position.